ndeverge/play2-docs-renderer/README.md

 Current build status (stucked at the moment due to a BuildHive/SBT issue): [![Build Status](https://buildhive.cloudbees.com/job/ndeverge/job/play2-docs-renderer/badge/icon)](https://buildhive.cloudbees.com/job/ndeverge/job/play2-docs-renderer/)

-## TODOs

-* Navigate through branches and tags (actually, you can only see master)
-* Fulltext search
-* Search for broken links

 ## License

                 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE